In Him Ministries:

 Jesus invites everyone who is wearied and weighed down by sin to experience true rest for their souls by following Him.
 His yoke is much easier to bare than the legalism, and the self-righteous works that the scribes and Pharisees preached (Mark 7:2-8; Acts 15:10).
 If you put your trust in Jesus Christ alone, and keep His commands, He will give you rest from the heavy burden of sin, and the impossible demands of trying to keep the Old Covenant law.

 The Old Testament talks a lot more about a remnant than the New Testament does.
-In its most basic sense, the remnant are true believers who have been delivered from a sinful world.
-Colossians 1:13 says, "He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son," The mission of the church is to share Christ's love with the lost world; proclaim the good news of the gospel; nurture God's people; and exercise the gifts of the Spirit to build up the body of Christ.
+In its most basic sense, the remnant are God’s true believers who have been delivered from a sinful world.
+Colossians 1:13 says, “He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son,” The mission of the church is to share Christ’s love with the lost world; proclaim the good news of the gospel; nurture God’s people; and exercise the gifts of the Spirit to build up the body of Christ.

 No single organization, or church has the right to call themselves the remnant church.
-There will be a remnant saved from every age who have truly believed (see: Matthew 16:15-19; Romans 12:4-5; 1 Corinthians 12-14; Ephesians 1:22-23; 3:21; 4:4-13).
+There will be a remnant saved from every age who have truly believed (see: Matt.
+16:15-19; Rom.
+12:4-5; 1 Cor.
+12-14; Eph.
+1:22-23; 3:21; 4:4-13).

 1 John 5:11-13 says, “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”

-If you are a Christian, you can know for certain that you have been redeemed.
+If you are a born-again Christian, you can know for certain that you have been redeemed.
 If you have accepted Jesus Christ as your Lord and Savior you can know for certain that you have eternal life (John 3:36; 5:24).

 References:

-1. The Apostle John was not saying we need to keep the Ten Commandments in any of His writings.
+1. see: The Apostle John was not saying we need to keep the Ten Commandments in any of His writings.

 “Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”